 I preached a further two times (quite croaky at the end) and spoke of the evidence of creation that is all around us and the deceitfulness of riches.
 I urged the people to humble themselves and have faith in Jesus and follow Him and no-one and nothing else.

-Afterwards the conversation with Mitch and Sam continued for a time but I sidestepped the debate to talk to a young guy called Will.
-We had a wonderful conversation beginning with the documentary support for the bible and working out from there to topics like suffering and God, absolute morality and the gospel.
+Afterwards the conversation with Mr M. and Mr S. continued for a time but I sidestepped the debate to talk to a young guy Mr W. We had a wonderful conversation beginning with the documentary support for the bible and working out from there to topics like suffering and God, absolute morality and the gospel.
 It was fantastic to talk with him and hopefully he will come again in the future.

 Praise God for all His goodness and faithfulness!